Whatapalaver/100_Days_of_Code/README.md

 - [Round 2](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) covered the 99 days of my Makers bootcamp experience.
 From the pre-course to graduation day.
 - [Round 1](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) This was my initial foray into 100 Days of Code.

+R6D7
+---

+I'm still working through interviewcake (and still impressed).
+I've tried the brute force approach to determine the max potential profit from selling shares and then optimised using the Greedy algorithm method (so named because you choose the option that looks the best at every step).
+I find that spending time trying to analyse how I attempt the problem in my head is quite revealing as I rarely hold the brute force methodology in my head.

 R6D6
 ---